Insulin resistance: hair loss and diet

 Healthy fats are not making you fat!
-They are good for you and help you combat insulin resistance
+They are suitable for you and help you combat insulin resistance.

-It is a misconception that healthy fats are making you fat, they are great for fat-burning, building muscles, bone-building, fighting cancer, etc. In the last few years, I’ve increased the number of healthy fats I eat.
+It is a misconception that healthy fats are making you fat.
+Fats are great for fat-burning, building muscles, bone-building, fighting cancer, etc. In the last few years, I’ve increased the number of healthy fats I eat.
 I can honestly say my weight has never been so stable.
 Bear in mind that I DON’T diet or count calories.
 In fact, I’m consuming more calories than ever before!

-As with everything, quality is important.
+As with everything, quality is essential.
 Especially when we consume animal products and I only eat grass-fed animals.

 What is insulin resistance?

 The term “insulin resistance” is being discussed more and more when it comes to health.
 It is a medical condition in which the cells of the body no longer respond to insulin as they should.